Elic Ayomanor: Professional career

 On December 21, 2024, Ayomanor declared for the 2025 NFL draft.

 In April 2025, Ayomanor was ranked as the #1 prospect ahead of the 2025 CFL draft.
 He was drafted in the fourth round (136th overall) by the Tennessee Titans at the 2025 NFL draft and went undrafted in the 2025 CFL draft.
 Ayomanor was named as a starting wide receiver to start the 2025 season, alongside veterans Calvin Ridley and Tyler Lockett.
 In Week 2 against the Los Angeles Rams, Ayomanor recorded his first career touchdown on a nine-yard reception from Cam Ward.
+He finished his rookie season with 41 receptions for 515 yards and four touchdowns.